microchip-pic-avr-examples/pic16f17146-cold-plate-mplab-mcc/README.md

 ![Running Menu](images/running.jpg)

-If any of the error checks fail at any time, power to the plate is cut, and a troubleshooting error message displays on the screen.
+If an error occurs, power to the plate is cut, and a troubleshooting error message displays on the screen.
 Press the rotary encoder to clear the error and return to the standy screen.
 If the error is not remedied and the plate is started again, it will loop back to the same error screen.

 ![Error Menu](images/error.jpg)